 Felonies are punishable by terms of incarceration in the California prisons.
 California statutes have a lot to do with determining the length of your potential sentence, as do federal guidelines.
 Certain crimes have a “mandatory” sentence that the judge must adhere to.

 The majority of felonies, however, are sentenced within a range of possible prison terms.
 The judge will adjust your sentence either up or down from the recommended range depending on the circumstances of your situation.

 Some charges can be either felonies or misdemeanors, such as domestic assault.
+These offenses are known as “wobblers”.
 This decision is at the discretion of the prosecutor, based on the severity of the circumstances.

 California has a system of determinate sentencing for felony charges.
 There is a range of 3 numbers for possible prison sentence lengths, to be determined by the judge, based on any mitigating factions.
 These are divided into low term, mid term, and high term sentences.

 For example, a charge of assault with a deadly weapon (other than a firearm) carries possible sentences of 24, 36, or 48 months in prison, depending on the severity of the circumstances, as decided by the sentencing judge.